 At the age of 22, Jean is a four-year pro.
-A sensational prospect at 122 pounds, he is one of the brightest young talents from Puerto Rico – before his debut, he was an amateur standout.
+A prospect at 126 pounds, he is one of the top young prospects from Puerto Rico.
+Before his debut, he was an amateur standout.

 He stayed active with three fights in 2015, four in 2016, four in 2017, and three in 2018.